marcrdavis/ArduinoTITO-PlayerTracking/README.md

   changes which may impact some users:

      - Consolidates the RFID and the MAG sketches into one sketch to help reduce what I need to maintain
      - Removes the Tournament Mode; this was not very stable and not freqently used based on feedback.
 If you want to continue using Tournament mode then stay on the version 2.0 sketch
      - Updates to the Game Manager code; removal of Tournament Mode controls and code cleanup
+     - Updates to the Player Tracking Server

   I am continuing to work on the code for the Arduino R4 WiFi version.
 Still running into problems with 9-bit serial mode.